Frequently Asked Questions

-Yes.
 The program includes 3-day summer residencies in late July or early August for the three years of the program.
 Attendance at the Orientation/Residency program each year is strongly encouraged.
 These residencies will allow for face-to-face interactions with faculty and other students as well as time for activities related to the EdD program requirements.
-For those who are unable to attend in person, we will be videotaping the information sessions for viewing later on the program site.
+We will be recording the information sessions and make them available on the program site.
+For those who are unable to attend in person, viewing these orientation videos is mandatory.

 In order to be considered for the program, do all the requirements need to be sent to Admissions by the deadline?

-Yes, all requirements must be in the Office of Admissions by 5:00 p.m.
+Yes, all requirements must be in the Office of Admissions by 5 p.m.
 EST on the day of the deadline.
 Completed applications will be reviewed by the EdD Admissions Committee in the order in which they are received from the Office of Admissions.
 We suggest applying early rather than waiting until the deadline to apply or to send supporting documents.
-We will not consider applications completed after 5:00 p.m.
+We will not consider incomplete applications after 5 p.m.
 EST on the day of the deadline.

 What if my master's degree is less than 36 credits?
 Can I still apply?

-Yes, students who do not have the required 36 master’s credits may be admitted on a conditional basis and are strongly encouraged to complete the additional graduate-level credits at an accredited college or university before beginning the program in late August.
-It is recommended that these students take an introductory master’s level statistics/research methods course.
-Students who elect to take the additional credits while in the doctoral program will be required to pay doctoral tuition (currently $1422 per credit) for these additional credits.
+Yes.
+Students who do not have the required 36 master’s credits may apply for the program.
+If admitted, students may complete the additional graduate-level credits at an accredited college or university before beginning the program in late August.
+Alternatively, students may take the additional credits within the doctoral program.

 I took courses at another school that transferred into my degree program and are listed on the degree transcript.
 Do I still need to send a transcript from the other school for these courses?